 15.8 Grievance Records: All documents, communications, and records dealing with the processing of a grievance shall be confidential, shall be filed in a separate grievance file, and shall not be kept in the personnel file of any of the participants.
 All records used in this grievance procedure, which may have derived from personnel files maintained by the District, shall be returned to those files without indication that they have been used in this grievance procedure.

 15.9 Failure to Render a Decision: Failure to render a decision at any step of this procedure within the specified time limits shall permit the grievance to proceed to the next step.
+A grievant request for arbitration (level 3) requires Association approval.

 15.10 Failure to Appeal: Failure of the grievant to appeal a decision at any step within the specified time shall constitute a withdrawal of the grievance.
 Any step or time limitation of the grievance procedure may be waived by written mutual agreement of the District and the grievant.